 Push notifications can be particularly beneficial in a number of cases and a number of industries.
 For example:

-Those examples should demonstrate that used wisely, push notifications can strengthen the relationship between brand and consumer, and help increase customer loyalty, engagement and ultimately revenue.
+Push notifications are a key way to build and strengthen relationships with customers.
+Those examples show how they can help increase customer loyalty, engagement and ultimately revenue.
 But to do that, they must be used thoughtfully and wisely.
 Let’s look at how to do that.

 It starts with ensuring that you can send push notifications in the first place.
 All the sophistication in the world won’t help if you don’t have a sufficient percentage of your audience willing to receive them.
 Follow these simple steps to ensure that your push notification opt-in rates are as high as possible from the outset: